ysngshn/ojax/docs/source/quickstart.rst

 .. note::

-  Doing accurate type annotation is helpful but not required.
-It helps OTree to infer how to handle the fields as a PyTree.
+  Doing accurate type annotation is helpful but not required, since it is not checked by Python.
+This said, typing can help OTree to infer how to handle the fields as a PyTree.
 No need to think too hard though, declaring everything as :obj:`typing.Any` is also fine, and the PyTree handling can be specified explicitly in any case.

 In the last pattern, :meth:`ojax.child` / :meth:`ojax.aux` /
 :meth:`ojax.ignore` are variants of :obj:`dataclasses.field` that also